-In order to achieve these objectives, the World Water Council shall have as means of action:
+In order to achieve these objectives, the Council shall have as means of action:

-the creation of an international network including any individual or legal entity, any non-profit organization or any enterprise, any national, regional or local government to improve coordination, the exchange of information and other necessary activities in the water sector:
+- the creation of an international network including any individual or legal entity, any non-profit organization or any enterprise, any national, regional or local government to improve coordination, the exchange of information and other necessary activities in the water sector: - the preparation, organization, co-organization, participation or sponsorship of any manifestation, colloquium, seminar, forum, symposium, workshop, conference, congress on water issues, as well as the World Water Forum; - the drafting, editing, co-editing and sale of any publications and, in particular, of any written, computer, electronic, visual or audiovisual medium with respect to water issues; - the preparation and organization of training activities with respect to water issues;

-- the preparation, organization, co-organization, participation or sponsorship of any manifestation, colloquium, seminar, forum, symposium, workshop, conference, congress on water issues, as well as the World Water Forum; - the drafting, editing, co-editing and sale of any publications and, in particular, of any written, computer, electronic, visual or audiovisual medium with respect to water issues; - the preparation and organization of training activities with respect to water issues; - the sale of products and services in order to disseminate information on water issues.
-Consulting activities or the offering of other services are authorized and any such activities may be for a fee; - the establishment of partnership agreements with Associate Centres whose action strengthen or add value to the Council's activities; - any activity compatible with the objectives of the Council and which contributes to their achievement.
+- the sale of products and services in order to disseminate information on water issues.
+Consulting activities or the offering of other services are authorized and any such activities may be for a fee; - the establishment of partnership agreements with other organisations whose action strengthen or add value to the Council's activities; - any activity compatible with the objectives of the Council and which contributes to their achievement.

-Article 4: Official Headquarters and its functioning
+Article 4: Official Headquarters and functioning of the Secretariat

-For its functioning, the World Water Council maintains an official Headquarters situated at Espace Gaymard, 2-4 Place d'Arvieux, 13002 Marseille, France.
+For its functioning, the Council maintains an official Headquarters in Marseille, France which houses the Council's Secretariat.
 These Headquarters may only be transferred within France by decision of the Board of Governors.
 They may only be transferred outside France by decision of an Extraordinary General Assembly.

-The Headquarters employs members of staff that it may recruit according to the regulations in force, or may welcome through detachment or secondment by French, non-French or international organizations.
+The Secretariat employs members of staff that it may recruit according to the regulations in force, or may welcome through detachment or secondment by any organization.